The Harrow-Hassidim-Lloyd algorithm with qutrits: Results

 The PEC is presented in Figure \ref{fig:pec}, and the accompanying data is presented in Table \ref{apptab:pec} of the Appendix.
 Throughout, $n_r$ is set to 5 for our qutrit HHL calculations, while for the qubit HHL computations, we set $n_r=8$ to capture the results with comparable precision.
 However, for completeness, we also present the PEC with $n_r=5$ for qubit HHL in the figure as well as the table.
 We also add that many works that present quantum chemistry results in the quantum computing framework quote their methods' energies relative to a benchmark value, but such a presentation does not provide complete context on how well an approach has captured correlation effects, given that one almost always starts with a reference wave function like the HF state to build the more accurate one and compute energies.
 Therefore, we also present the HF energies in the PEC as well as in the table of results, except that in Figure \ref{fig:pec} we shift the HF energy at each bond length value, $R$, by a constant number for visual ease of discerning the total energy values provided using qubit HHL, qutrit HHL, LCCSD, and CISD methods.
-This is due to the fact that the correlation energy is typically much much smaller than the total energy or for that matter the HF energy, and therefore when we provide the HF energy in a figure along with the correlated values from methods like LCCSD, CISD, qubit HHL and qutrit HHL, one fails to discern the latter points.
 Our results show that as expected, qutrit HHL-LCCSD computations are able to capture correlation effects reasonably well, and the results are at most to within $0.02$ percent of the classical LCCSD value.